dograntee/dograntee.github.io/_posts/2018-08-20-pwnable-fd.md

 ## File Descriptor problem

 This is my first post.
-So it may be a poor article, but please understand.
+So even if it's not enough, please understand.

 ![problem](/assets/img/pwn/fd/problem.PNG)